stanford-web-security/assign3/REPORT.md

 # Assignment 3 Report

+Please see the assignment spec for the full details of each question BEFORE answering below.

 ## What fingerprinting methods did you use?
 Why did you choose them?

 TODO: Replace this with your response